 - Gently wake up your kids with a smile and maybe a snuggle.

 My mom says that when I was a child, I always greeted her with a “morning smile”.
-So she’d come in my room and say, “Good morning.
+So she’d come into my room and say, “Good morning.
 Where’s my morning smile?”

 I can still hear her voice saying it and feel my cheeks rise in a smile with the memory.
 (Funny note… she did NOT ask Janice for a morning smile as she was unlikely to get one.
 Janice would gradually wake up once I was awake.)